modalaigh/Bern_PacBio_Data_Day_25/sc_gene_coverage/README.md

 | sample     | name of sample (will be included in output file names)                                                                                                                                                                                                   |

 ## Outputs
-The following files will be generated in the directory after running the script:
+The following files will be generated in the `output` directory after running the script:

 | Output                           | Notes                                                                                      |
 | -------------------------------- | -------------------------------------------------------------------------------------------|